Top 45 SQL Coding Interview Questions and Answers (with Tips)

 WHERE condition;

-Sample Answer: Using the EXPLAIN statement helps us understand how the SQL engine executes our queries.
-This allows us to identify potential bottlenecks.
+Sample Answer: The EXPLAIN statement helps us understand how the SQL engine executes our queries, allowing us to identify potential bottlenecks.

 Here’s the code: